sarahsanborn/front-end-under-the-log/README.md

 4. To run on your local server, run 'yarn start'.

 ### Backend
+1. Create a Google Firebase account.
+2. Create a Firestore Database with a users collection.
+3. Set up Firebase configuration file to use Firebase services.

-### Firebase Authentication
+### Firebase User Authentication
-For user authentication, create a Google Firebase project for Under The Log.
-Enable Google as a sign-in method and add your local host as an authorized domain.
+1. Create a Google Firebase project (same as backend).
+2. Enable Google as a sign-in method.
+3. Ensure your Firebase configuration file is set up to support your project's Firebase features.